Working with Test Settings

 From the test settings list, select the checkbox to the left of each test you want to update.
 Currently only enabling or disabling tests is supported.
 Scroll down to the bottom of the screen and click the **Enable** button to enable the selected tests, or click the **Disable** button to disable the selected tests.

 A side panel opens that lists the tests that can be updated.
-A count of the selected tests that cannot be updated is also reported.
+The panel also reports a count of the selected tests that you cannot update.
 To continue with the update, click the blue button.

-A confirmation screen appears indicating the update was being processed.
+A confirmation screen appears indicating the system is processing the update.
 Click **View Job** to view the status of your update.

-If the update was not processed, an error screen shows with an option to retry.
+If the system did not process the update, an error screen shows with an option to retry.
 Click **Retry** to retry the update.

 ### Deleting Tests